makubacki/tianocore.github.io/Home.md

 Welcome to TianoCore, the community supporting an open source implementation of [[UEFI]]. [[EDK II]] is a modern, feature-rich, cross-platform firmware development environment for the UEFI and [[PI]] specifications.
 We hope that you’ll delve into our work, use TianoCore for platform firmware, [[report any issues|Reporting Issues]] you find, and contribute to the community.
-Learn more on [[TianoCore: Who we are]]
+Learn more on [[TianoCore: Who we are.]]

 The latest [stable tag](https://github.com/tianocore/tianocore.github.io/wiki/EDK-II#stable-tags) of EDK II is [edk2-stable202002](https://github.com/tianocore/edk2/releases/tag/edk2-stable202002).